Sherif Girgis: Education

+Girgis graduated from Princeton University with a B.A., summa cum laude, in philosophy in 2008.
+He was then awarded a Rhodes Scholarship to pursue graduate studies in England at the University of Oxford, where he obtained a Bachelor of Philosophy in 2010.
+He then earned his Juris Doctor (J.D.) from Yale Law School, where he served as an editor of The Yale Law Journal, and his Ph.D. in philosophy from Princeton in 2026.

+Career

-Sherif Girgis is an associate professor of law at the University of Notre Dame with expertise in criminal law, constitutional law, constitutional theory, the intersection of law and religion, and philosophy of law.
+He is a professor of law at the University of Notre Dame with an expertise in criminal law, constitutional law, constitutional theory, the intersection of law and religion, and the philosophy of law.
 Girgis teaches courses in criminal law, jurisprudence, and constitutional law.
-He has served as a professor at Notre Dame since 2021.
+He has served as a professor at Notre Dame Law School since 2021.
+Girgis will join the faculty of Harvard Law School as a tenured professor of law in January 2027.

 Girgis previously practiced appellate and complex civil litigation at Jones Day in Washington D.C.
 He also clerked for Justice Samuel Alito of the United States Supreme Court as well as Judge Thomas Griffith of the United States Court of Appeals for the District of Columbia Circuit.